snewell4/simpleth/docs/source/starting.rst

 - Line 7: Gets that updated greeting with the value shown on line 8.

+Using events
+""""""""""""
+Here's yet another way to say `Hello World` - by getting the greetings from events emitted by the transactions.

 .. code-block:: python
   :linenos:
   :caption: Session 2: Retrieve the initial greeting and the updated greeting from events